 Every runner who’s scraped rubber for two consecutive steps realizes there’s no magic pill in distance running.
 Do the work; reap the rewards.
 I’m not the first and won’t be the last to write a post on aerobic training for runners (take a look at our recent post on racing for a few more examples).

-The rule-all, always works, everyone must do it factor for distance runners is (big reveal!) aerobic conditioning.
+The rule-all, always works, everyone must do it factor for distance runners is (big reveal!) aerobic conditioning in training.
 Hands down.
-That’s not as obvious of a conclusion as you are thinking, either, if you pause to consider how the vast majority of runners train.
+It’s not as obvious of a conclusion as one would think, if you consider how the vast majority of runners train.

 Follow me a moment as I outline this.

 They are great when you’re gearing up for the final push toward your peak competition.
 Otherwise, outside of the highly self-aware and carefully intentional athlete, they are likely more of a hindrance than a help.
 And they are NOT aerobic conditioning.

 A well-known Olympian from our area likes to tell the story of his middle school years and how he trained.
 He had this 4 mile loop he would run from his house.
 Every day he would try to run it faster and faster.
 Naturally, that would be a silly strategy for anyone with long-term aspirations.
 Incidentally, a great many runners do similar things (trying to go longer every day, further every run, a little faster each time, etc.).

 The most common symptom of this issue is runners running approximately the same distance most every day.
 But the other side is running about the same pace for every run.
 Both are problematic.

 Why Those are Wrong

 Very smart people, who have done research over long periods of time, consistently agree on the physiological happenings of the primary categories of training (like aerobic and anaerobic).
 I’m not a science person.
 I don’t do my own research, so I suggest reading their stuff (top recommendation is Healthy Intelligent Training by Dr. Keith Livingstone, but I also find a lot of value in Steve Magness’s work).